 Computing viewed in the light of sustainability has spawned multiple concepts: Frugal computing, permacomputing, salvage computing, sustainable computing, radically sustainable computing, computing within limits, to name some of them.
 Each of them puts emphasis on slightly different elements, but all of them addresses how we can approach computing sustainably in a world with constrained resources.

 On this page I gather resources and links for anything related to sustainable computing.
+I have a closely related page on AI and sustainability.

 Websites: